Teaching inside flanks – or circling on command

 If the dog will circle the sheep in either direction you can put the dog anywhere you want, and drive the sheep to anywhere you need.

-Circling on command (inside flanks) is a vital skill for trialling, where precision is important, but it’s also very useful for farm and practical applications (and it’s quite good fun too).
+Circling on command (inside flanks) is a vital skill for trialling, where precision is important.
+It’s also very useful for farm and practical applications (and it’s quite good fun too).

 Part one shows training in the open field, but if this doesn’t work with your particular dog and sheep combination, don’t despair!
 Part two shows techniques to try while working inside the training ring.